Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 	- A higher min count helps focus on words that are statistically significant but risks losing information from less frequent yet significant words
 ## Continuous bag of words
 - A word embedding model, involves making word predictions using the surrounding context words  (a few words that appear before and after it in a sentence, defined by window size)
-- In the projection step, each word is
+- The goal of CBOW is to m
 - Weights all inputs equally, not ideal if certain words are more informative than others